-- 6.06 The DAFNC will create a PMU which will be responsible for the day-to-day management of project implementation.
+6.06 The DAFNC will create a PMU which will be responsible for the day-to-day management of project implementation.
 Personnel will include the Project Manager and four administrative staff covering human resources and finance, procurement, executive secretary and a driver/messenger.
 Other members of the Unit will include Project Team Leaders and Project Support Team, Agro-Park Development Manager, Agro-processing Facility Managers and a Knowledge Management Resource Person.
 The short-term consultants will also be assigned to the PMU.
-These include a Vulnerability Analysis and CBDRM specialist, Climatologist, Economist in agriculture and CC adaptation, a Gender specialist, Consultancy Services for Baseline, Knowledge, Attitudes and Practices Studies and Gender Assessment, and a part time Community Development Officer with skills in gender-responsive community development by lateral transfer from (MSJEEY). - 6.07 The PMU will be housed in the DAFNC and will be managed by a Project Manager.
+These include a Vulnerability Analysis and CBDRM specialist, Climatologist, Economist in agriculture and CC adaptation, a Gender specialist, Consultancy Services for Baseline, Knowledge, Attitudes and Practices Studies and Gender Assessment, and a part time Community Development Officer with skills in gender-responsive community development by lateral transfer from (MSJEEY).

+6.07 The PMU will be housed in the DAFNC and will be managed by a Project Manager.
 This individual will have overall day-to-day responsibility for the successful implementation of project activities and the achievements of planned project activities.
 The TORs of the Project Manager covers provision of overall direction for contractual, technical and administrative aspects of the Project in accordance with annual work plans and budgets and will require a number of actions including preparation of the annual budgets and work plans, oversight on M&E in coordination with main implementing entities, oversight on procurement and ensuring coordination and timeliness of deliverables.
-Due to the level of accountability and the size of the project the Project Manager will maintain a consultative relationship with the Permanent Secretary in the Departments of DAFNC, Department of Sustainable Development and the AF Focal Point to ensure outputs and efficiency and transparency in project implementation (See Appendix VII for details). - 6.08 The Project Management Committee will ensure that project is implemented in line with the agreed work plan, review the monthly, quarterly and annual reports and ensure that funds are used efficiently, make observations on coordination of project activities and timeliness of deliverables, assess quality of the DAFNC commitment to provide technicians for the Support Team and any other role the Project Manager and the PSC may agree as necessary.
+Due to the level of accountability and the size of the project the Project Manager will maintain a consultative relationship with the Permanent Secretary in the Departments of DAFNC, Department of Sustainable Development and the AF Focal Point to ensure outputs and efficiency and transparency in project implementation (See Appendix VL for details).